d2l-ai/d2l-en/chapter_introduction/intro.md

 ### Interacting with an Environment

-So far, we haven't discussed where data actually comes from, or what actually *happens* when a machine learning model generates an output.
+So far, we have not discussed where data actually comes from, or what actually *happens* when a machine learning model generates an output.
 That is because supervised learning and unsupervised learning do not address these issues in a very sophisticated way.